Balancing the efficiency and stochasticity of star formation with dust extinction in z > 10 galaxies observed by JWST: Model Extensions

 \section{Model Extensions}

 From \S\ref{sec:status}-\ref{sec:stats}, it is clear that typical semi-empirical models calibrated to $z \lesssim 8$ datasets do not naturally explain the abundance of high-$z$ galaxies discovered with JWST.
 In this section, we explore several extensions of the model in order to identify plausible explanations for the JWST data.
 We do not attempt to constrain quantitatively the physical elements of these solutions; instead, we illustrate the complexity of explaining the observations with a few specific examples that highlight the major challenges.
+We record the key parameter values of each model extension in Table \ref{tab:params} for reference.